 - A design that respond to the buildings and functions around the Concourse

 - A lighting scheme that promotes use of the space, through the feeling of safety and security, whilst providing a dynamic night time streetscape

 - A scheme that focused on sustainability of materials

-HLM Landscape worked with lighting designers Arup to create a vibrant public realm scheme, which included lighting the A57 bridge, bespoke seating, manufacturered off site by Evans Concrete, with integrated lighting.
+HLM Landscape worked with lighting designers Arup to create a vibrant public realm scheme, which included lighting the A57 bridge, and bespoke seating with integrated lighting, manufactured off-site by Evans Concrete.
 The paving, a significant element of the scheme, was selected from Charcon for its sustainability credentials.
 A new external waste recycling strategy was introduced, which has now been implemented to the wider campus.
 Corten was used for raised planters, introducing a contrast of materials in an urban environment.
 The planting was designed to respond to the site conditions, climate and aspect, providing seasonal impact which was previously lacking in the space.